Bankruptcy Individual Debt is tied to bankruptcy. It is clear that individual debt is rising and is almost out of control.

 With COVID-19, unemployment, and the ending of loan forgiveness, individuals are facing increased pressure to get further into debt.
-Although the amount of bankruptcy filings in NJ are decreasing, debt is rising.
+Although the number of bankruptcy filings in NJ is decreasing, debt is rising.
 Below are just a few reasons many are holding off filing for bankruptcy:

 - Evictions are on hold.